Fiat Chrysler cuts 2018 outlook, shares tumble

-MILAN (Reuters) - Fiat Chrysler reported second-quarter operating profit below expectations on Wednesday, sending its shares sharply lower as the carmaker cut its full-year outlook in response to a weaker performance in China.
+MILAN (Reuters) - Fiat Chrysler reported second-quarter operating profit below expectations on Wednesday, sending its shares down by as much as 14 percent as the carmaker cut its full-year outlook in response to a weaker performance in China.

 The earnings were overshadowed by the news that former Chief Executive Sergio Marchionne had died after suffering complications from surgery.